scala-steward/connect-rpc-scala/README.md

 ### Hint: GRPC OpenTelemetry integration

-Since the library creates a separate "fake" GRPC server, traffic going through it won't be captured by the instrumentation of your main GRPC server (if any).
+Since the library creates a separate in-process GRPC server, traffic going through it won't be captured by the instrumentation of your main GRPC server (if there is any).

 Here is how you can integrate OpenTelemetry with the Connect-RPC server: